Ground proximity warning system: Commercial aircraft

 The traditional GPWS does have a blind spot.
 Since it can only gather data from directly below the aircraft, it must predict future terrain features.
 If there is a dramatic change in terrain, such as a steep slope, GPWS will not detect the aircraft closure rate until it is too late for evasive action.

 In the late 1990s, improvements were developed and the system is now named "Enhanced Ground Proximity Warning System" (EGPWS/TAWS).
 The system is combined with a worldwide digital terrain database and relies on Global Positioning System (GPS) technology.
 On-board computers compare current location with a database of the Earth's terrain.
-The Terrain Display gives pilots a visual orientation to high and low points nearby the aircraft.
+The Terrain Display gives pilots a visual orientation to high and low points near the aircraft.

 EGPWS software improvements are focused on solving two common problems: no warning at all, and late or improper response.

 No warning

 The primary cause of CFIT occurrences with no GPWS warning is landing short.
 When the landing gear is down and landing flaps are deployed, the GPWS expects the airplane to land and therefore, issues no warning.
 However, the GPWS can also malfunction because of a short circuit.
 On September 26, 1997, Garuda Indonesia Flight 152 crashed into a hilly area, killing all 222 passengers and 12 crew on board.
 Despite the fact that the plane was nearing terrain, the GPWS did not activate, even though the landing gear and landing flaps were not deployed.
 EGPWS introduces the Terrain Clearance Floor (TCF) function, which provides GPWS protection even in the landing configuration.